ahaad1/LuminaryCode/README.md

 ### Key Highlights

 - **100% Local**
   Absolutely no external servers or cloud calls.
 Your code never leaves your environment.

 - **Open-Source Ethos**
-  Developed under the MIT License, transparent, and built with community-driven innovation in mind.
+  Developed under the LuminarCode Proprietary License, promoting transparency and community-driven innovation within defined boundaries.

 - **Adaptive Model Selection**
   Automatically runs the best possible model based on your hardware specs.
 Enjoy peak performance without the guesswork.

 - **Instant Inspiration**
   Get real-time coding assistance—snippets, suggestions, explanations—all processed locally.

 - **Built for Everyone**
   Whether you’re a veteran dev or an enthusiastic newcomer, LuminarCode seamlessly adapts to your coding style.

 ## The Vision